Holywell branch line: Construction

-On 29 July 1864, the Holywell Railway was authorised by Parliament; it was to be two miles in length, running from the town to a new harbour and crossing the Chester to Holyhead line (now transferred to the ownership of the London and North Western Railway) by a bridge, instead of the former level crossing.
+On 29 July 1864, theHolywell Railway was authorised by the Holywell Railway Act 1864 (27 & 28 Vict. c. cccxxviii); it was to be two miles in length, running from the town to a new harbour and crossing the Chester to Holyhead line (now transferred to the ownership of the London and North Western Railway) by a bridge, instead of the former level crossing.

-The line was completed substantially by June 1867 and the former level crossing was removed.
-The new line conveyed minerals only and operated for a decade before falling into disuse in the 1870s, when cheaper ores became available in South Wales and elsewhere; this made the local industry uneconomic.
+The first turf was cut with much ceremony in May 1867, and by August 1869 the line was completed and work was being carried out to complete the goods station (close to the White Horse Hotel) and the passenger station (at the rear of the Spread Eagles Inn), however in June 1870 it was reported that while the line was completed it remained 'inactive'.
+There were aspirations that it would be continued to Mold, but in the end the branch never opened for traffic and the company failed.
+In 1875 it was reported that the whole of the sewage of the greater part of the town of Holywell is becoming lodged in the cutting for the unused Holywell Railway.

-Acquisition by the LNWR and its reopening
+Acquisition by the LNWR and eventual opening for traffic

-After three decades of dereliction, the Holywell Railway was purchased by the London and North Western Railway (LNWR) company.
+In December 1892 the London and North Western Railway (LNWR) company sumbitted plans to purchase the old line built by the Holywell Railway Company "which, though constructed thiry years ago, has never been used".
 Whatever the motivation was for the purchase, nothing was done with the acquired railway for some time, although conversion to an electric tramway in the 20th century was considered.
 The LNWR had itself operated road omnibuses between Holywell main line station and the town from 11 October 1905; the commercial success of that service encouraged the LNWR to redevelop the railway.

 The London and North Western Railway Act 1906 (6 Edw.
 7. c. lxxiii) and the London and North Western Railway Act 1907 (7 Edw.
 7. c. lxxxvii) permitted the regeneration and a connecting spur to the Chester–Holyhead main line.
 Although the new line was only 1 1/2 miles in extent, it was not until 1 July 1912 that the reopening to passengers and freight took place.

-The ruling gradient was 1 in 27; there was a single intermediate station called St Winifride's and Holywell, on the main line, which was redesignated Holywell Junction.
+The ruling gradient was 1 in 27; there was a single intermediate station called St Winifride's.
+Holywell, on the main line, was redesignated Holywell Junction.
 The Holywell terminus was named Holywell Town.